-As part of the Securities and Exchange Organization website redesign, I was poking around websites like https://www.sca.gov.ae.
-I came across a common UX oversight.
+As part of the Securities and Exchange Organization website redesign, I was poking around websites like https://www.sca.gov.ae and I came across a common UX oversight.

-1. As shown in part 2 above, the word “Width” is displayed to users with a well-timed lag after they had hovered on “W” and kept their cursors on it for a few seconds.
+1. As shown in section 2 of the figure above, the word “Width” is displayed to users with a well-timed lag after they hover on “W” and keep their cursors on it for a few seconds.

-3. As shown in part 4 above, when the full name of an artboard exceeded a certain number of characters, it was displayed partially in the left pane along with an ellipsis icon next to it.
-Hovering over either the shorthand name or the ellipsis icon then led to the display of the full name as a tooltip.
+3. As shown in section 4 of the figure above, when the full name of an artboard exceeds a certain number of characters, only the first few characters are displayed in the left pane along with an ellipsis icon.
+Hovering over either the shorthand name or the ellipsis icon then leads to the display of the artboard's full name in the tooltip.

 March 23, 2021 at 8:09 am